-Claims Liability
+Valuation of Claims Liability

-We considered the valuation of the claims liability a key audit matter because of the significant judgement and complexity required by management and the directors in determining the balance as at 30 June 2019.
+The valuation of the claims liability is a key audit matter due to the significant judgement and complexity required by management and the directors in determining the estimate as at 30 June 2020.
+Refer to note 10.